In the state of California teens can get the following services without needing permission from their parents or anyone else:

 - Birth Control (Including Emergency Contraception)

-Permission is not required to get tested and treated for STDs if you are at least 12 years old.
-STD testing and treatment is confidential so your doctor can't tell your parents or guardians.
-You can also access STD prevention services, including the HPV vaccine, Hepatitis B vaccination and HIV pre- and post- exposure medications.
-Learn more about the various types of STDs and their treatment here.
-Find a clinic near you for prevention, testing and treatment here.
+Permission is not required to get tested and treated for STIs, sometimes called STDs, if you are at least 12 years old.
+STI testing and treatment is confidential so you doctor can't tell your parents or guardians.
+You can also access STI prevention services, including the HPV vaccine, Hepatitis B vaccination and HIV pre- and post- exposure medications.
+Find a clinic near you for prevention, testing and treatment.
+Learn more about the various types of STIs and their treatment.

 - Pregnancy Testing and Prenatal Care